-Root vegetables that grow well in the shade include:
+Root vegetables that grow well in partial shade include:

 Growing root vegetables in partial shade may take a little longer for them to reach full maturity, but it also keeps them from bolting as quickly.
 If you just can’t (or want) to keep waiting, you can harvest root veggies before they reach full size to enjoy “baby” versions.

-Also, feel free to enjoy the greens of carrots, turnips, radishes, and beets.
+Also, feel free to enjoy the leafy greens of carrots, turnips, radishes, and beets.

 Root crops also usually do quite well grown in containers or a garden bed.
 The great thing about growing your shade vegetables in containers is you can move them around to either shade from the sun, or place them in the sun as required.

-Growing these vegetables in partial shade lengthens their growing season.
+Growing beans and peas in partial shade will lengthen their growing season.
 Just remember to pick them to encourage continued growth regularly.

 Bush beans and peas also grow exceptionally well in pots, allowing you to move them out of the sun as required.
 If planted in direct sunlight beans and peas can overheat